 Off the Wine Trail: You don’t need to be a Lord of the Rings fan to enjoy the curiosities of Weta Workshop, the world-renowned masters of film, makeup, effects and costuming.
 Let your imagination run wild, before heading into the treetops for a spell of ziplining through a thick beech forest.

 Dive into the bustle of the Marlborough region and lose yourself in a maze of vine rows, cellar doors and restaurants.
 This isn’t the place to live cautiously, as every bottle of wine will tempt your hands to react on impulse, bewitching your senses with reds and whites, as tasting tables are filled with rows of glasses and delicious cheese boards, close your eyes in pleasure.
 Sounds like heaven, doesn’t it?
 Pace yourself, you have over 30 cellar doors and 120 wineries to explore.
 When you’re not haunting the hallways of wineries, why not go café hopping in Wellington?
 Your stomach will thank you!

 Off the Wine Trail: Speak to one of our New Zealand adventure specialists and organise a kayak tour of the resplendent Marlborough Sounds, or if history gets your heart racing, check out Omaka Aviation Heritage Centre.

-Are you over settling for okay-wine on a Saturday night?
-Live like a royal for a week or two and contact one of our New Zealand wine trail specialists.
+Are you over-settling for okay wine on a Saturday night?
+Live like a royal for a week or two.
 You know you deserve it.